 git svn fetch – on the URL you provide.

 This can take a while.

-If, for example, the test project has only about 75 commits and the codebase isn’t that big, Git nevertheless must check out each version, one at a time, and commit it individually.
+The test project has only about 75 commits and the codebase isn’t that big, but Git has to check out each version, one at a time, and commit it individually.

 For a project with hundreds or thousands of commits, this can literally take hours or even days to finish.